-- 1. Sign up to the District of Sooke e-newsletter to keep abreast of current climate opportunities available locally119. - 2.
+- Sign up to the District of Sooke enewsletter to keep abreast of current climate opportunities available locally119. - 2.
 Engage your colleagues in conversations around how climate change impacts your work.
 Consider how every job can be a climate job.
 What methods can you employ in your work to engage in climate work? - 3.
-Consider a green business assessment of your company, identifying opportunities to reduce emissions, increase efficiencies, and reimagine ways of doing business that benefit both your bottom line and the environment 120.
+Consider a green business assessment of your company, identifying opportunities to reduce emissions, increase efficiencies, and reimagine ways of doing business that benefit both your bottom line and the environment120. - 4.
+Communicate with your representatives on